ExaScience/bpmf/docs/1_intro.md

 Please have a look at the README.md file if you want general information on how to run BPMF and how obtain additional data files.

+This package is specific for the BPMF tutorial.
+It contains:

  - c++: C++ source code of BPMF
  - data: MovieLens and Chembl20 input files
  - build/archer:  Makefiles and job submission scripts for ARCHER